telmengedar/Pooshit.Json/README.md

 ### But then it definitively is the smallest library out there?

 Probably not ...
-It was written to just contain the stuff needed to get the job done but again no specific steps where taken to minimize size.
+It was written to just contain the stuff needed to get the job done but again no specific steps were taken to minimize size.

 ### Then why bother